 Final Words

-In this write-up, we have discussed how to resolve Connect-SPOService: Could not connect to SharePoint Online error.
+In this write-up, we have discussed how to resolve the Connect-SPOService: Could not connect to SharePoint Online error.
 You can use any of the solutions to troubleshoot this issue.
 But use the PowerShell commands carefully to avoid any data loss or corruption issues.